naveedausaf/flowmazondotnet/flowmazonfrontend/README.md

 ### Observability Configuration

-**For Observability,** the following keys should be provided otherwise no telemetry would be received in the observability backend (Grafana Cloud at the moment):
+**For Observability,** the following keys should be provided otherwise no telemetry would be received in the observability backend (some local environments do not generate telemetry and so may not provides values for these; see relevant evironment's definition for details):

 - `NEXT_PUBLIC_FARO_URL`: URL of the Grafana Faro collector to which telemetry would be sent by the client-side part of the app that runs in the browse.
 This is displayed in Grafana Cloud when you create a Frontend Observability instance.
 - `NEXT_PUBLIC_FARO_SERVICE_NAME`: Name specified when creating a Frontend Observability instance in Grafana Cloud.
 This will be reported by client-side part of the app that runs in the browser when sending telemetry.